 Rural Area Zone: The second most predominant zoning classification is Rural Area (RA).
 The RA zone allows low-density residential development along with small-scale farming, forestry, recreation, and other rural-compatible uses, while limiting development intensity to protect rural character and reduce conflicts with nearby resource lands.

-RA-10 (Rural Area, one dwelling unit per 10 acres) represents 2 percent of the subarea.
+RA-10 (Rural Area, one dwelling unit per 10 acres) represents 2 percent of the subarea and xx% of the Rural Area Zone of the subarea.

-RA-5 (Rural Area, one dwelling unit per 5 acres) is 13 percent of the subarea.
+RA-5 (Rural Area, one dwelling unit per 5 acres) is 13 percent of the subarea and yy% of the Rural Area Zone of the subarea.

 RA-2.5 is a small amount of RA-zoned land.
 This zone occurs where the predominant lot pattern is below five acres in size for lots established prior to the adoption of the 1994 Comprehensive Plan.